uc-cdis/gen3.org/content/resources/operator/_index.md

 ### Best Practices

 #### Data Normalization
 When adding a new project or study into a new or an already existing data dictionary, it's important to follow the process of harmonization of data.
 The harmonization process centers around updates or additions to the data dictionary, along with the possible need to harmonize the data.
 This process helps with the prevention of redundant properties, nodes, and allowable values that may already exist in a data dictionary.
 It also involves the possibility of a data migration if the data dictionary changes affect the preexisting data (For example, the height property unit of measure change from meters to centimeters).
 Before submitting new data to a commons or submitting updates to a data dictionary, check the current dictionary for properties, nodes, or enumerated values that already exist.
-If there is a similar property, node, or enumberated value that exists, it's best practice to use the existing node, property, or enumerated value.
+If there is a similar property, node, or enumerated value that exists, it's best practice to use the existing node, property, or enumerated value.
 For example, if a candidate property named “infection agent” and a property named “infectious agent” already exist, then use “infectious agent.”

 #### Specificity vs. Generality